Tolucde/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext is a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17-hidethisword is a script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
-18-lettersonly is a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter
+18-lettersonly is a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ is a script that Replace all characters A and c from input to Z and e respectively.